Home Equity Conversion Mortgage (HECM) vs Reverse Mortgage

 Third-Party Fees

-Third-party fees are closing costs and include survey and appraisal fees, title and title insurance fees, and credit checks.
-These are likely to be in the range of $1,000 to $2,000.
+Third-party fees are closing costs and include survey and appraisal fees, title search fees, and credit checks.

 Interest Rates for HECMs

 Reverse mortgage interest rates are another factor to consider.
 It’s not easy to find the interest rates for HECMs.
 However, you can find recent average rates on the HUD website.
-The interest rate will vary between private and HECM loans, but the latter tend to have lower interest rates because they are backed by the FHA.
+The interest rate will vary between private and HECM loans, but the latter tend to have lower interest rates because they’re federally insured.

-Most lenders offer monthly adjustable interest rates.
+Most lenders offer variable interest rates.
 The lender calculates an adjustable HECM by including an index and setting a margin.
 The margin does not change after the loan is originated, but the index fluctuates according to the market.
 Reverse mortgage borrowers can’t typically predict how much interest they will ultimately pay because the term of the loan is uncertain and interest continues to mount over the life of the loan.
-How much interest will ultimately accrue is somewhat uncertain for both variable and fixed rate reverse mortgages, so it is wise to discuss the pros and cons with a lender and with a financial advisor as well.
+How much interest will ultimately accrue is somewhat uncertain for both variable and fixed-rate reverse mortgages, so it’s wise to discuss the pros and cons with a lender and with a financial advisor as well.

 💡 Quick Tip: A home equity line of credit brokered by SoFi gives you the flexibility to spend what you need when you need it — you only pay interest on the amount that you spend.
 And the interest rate is lower than most credit cards.